Cleveland Clinic Research Logo

 What have recent graduates done with this training?

-Our graduates have used this training as a successful launching point to academic careers in cancer genomics.
-All alumnae currently hold faculty positions or lead clinical genetics programs or translational science laboratories, both nationally and across the world.
+Our graduates have gone on to successful academic careers in genomic sciences.
+Alumnae currently hold faculty positions or lead clinical genetics programs or translational science laboratories, both nationally and across the world.

-Can I obtain a PhD while pursuing this Fellowship?
+I hold an MD degree - can I obtain a PhD while pursuing this fellowship?

 The Cleveland Clinic Molecular Medicine PhD Program offers a track for Cleveland Clinic residents/fellows in accredited training programs who wish to pursue a PhD in laboratory-based research.
 Heavy clinical obligations are disallowed during the doctoral laboratory research years.
 Known as PRISM (Physician Researchers Innovating in Science and Medicine), the program is offered in collaboration with the Cleveland Clinic Lerner College of Medicine of the Case Western Reserve University.
 Participants earn a PhD in Molecular Medicine.
 PhD programs generally require 54 credit hours, but most PRISM students will have 18 hours waived based on their MD coursework.
 The remaining 36 hours can usually be completed in two years, which is in addition to the time required to complete the clinical fellowship.
-Research is done in a basic science laboratory and the program requires a qualifying exam and at least two first author publications, similar to any PhD program.
-For further information, please contact Jason Ross, PhD, Program Manager, at [email protected].
+Research is done in a basic or computational science laboratory, and the program requires a qualifying exam and at least two first author publications, similar to any PhD program.

-Lerner Research Institute is dedicated to training the next generation of biomedical researchers.
+Cleveland Clinic Research is dedicated to training the next generation of biomedical researchers.

 Our academic mission is to provide world-class research training for our postdoctoral fellows, graduate students and undergraduate students.